 A performance-oriented exhaust system (the first Corvette mod you should do actually)

 An aftermarket exhaust has always been one of the best Corvette mods.
 These cars sound amazing with less restrictive airflow, and the performance benefit is a nice side effect as well.
 The performance gains aren’t substantial, but a less restrictive exhaust system certainly helps the car breath better – which translates into modest horsepower gains.
+Here are a few choices that are really good for the Corvette:

 One of the most frustrating things I see when it comes to people putting aftermarket exhaust systems on Corvettes is the fact that some wrongly associate volume with power.
 Having an obnoxiously loud exhaust is one of the worst Corvette mods ever, and whenever I see (I mean hear) someone do it, I can only hold my head in shame.